 The stm8\config\linker directory contains ready-made linker configuration files for all supported devices.
-The files have the filename extension icf and contain the information required by ILINK.
-To read more about the linker configuration file, see Placing code and data-the linker configuration file, page 46, and for reference information, the chapter The linker configuration file.
+The files have the filename extension icf and contain the information required by the linker.
+For more information about the linker configuration file, see Placing code and data-the linker configuration file, page 86, and for reference information, the chapter The linker configuration file.